Although this website is about YOU, here is some background about the person behind the words.

 I am a mid-westerner, a wife, a mother and recently became a grandmother.
 I was born in the middle of the last century, so I have a lifetime of knowledge and experience to bring to this subject.
 I have been happily married to a wonderful man for many years, and together, we have raised two sons—a linguist and a lawyer.
 We now have two beautiful grandchildren who have added so much joy to our lives!

-I was a homemaker and stay-at-home mom for 18 plus years and have also worked as a waitress, lab technician, insurance claims adjuster, managed a fitness salon for women, worked several years as a legal assistant, and spent many hours doing volunteer work.
+In addition to being a homemaker and mom, I have also worked as a waitress, lab technician, insurance claims adjuster, managed a fitness salon for women, worked several years as a legal assistant, and spent many hours doing volunteer work.

 I am a person of faith, believing that we are “fearfully and wonderfully made,” and that this should affect our attitude toward healthy eating.